I decided to make Easy Pomegranate Salsa and Ricotta Flatbread this week and I’m sharing some tips that helped make this recipe turn out perfectly.

 Once my pizza stone was hot and the dough was rolled out, I lightly brushed it with olive oil and pierced the dough with a fork so it wouldn’t puff up too much in the oven.
 The dough got golden and crispy in about ten minutes, but I recommend you keep an eye it since it cooks so fast.

-After I removed the cooked flatbread, I spread the ricotta evenly and then topped it with a bunch of fresh, baby arugula.
+After I removed the cooked flatbread, I spread the ricotta evenly on top and then added a bunch of fresh, baby arugula.
 After I cut the flatbread into slices, I sprinkled the pomegranate salsa over each slice.
-I like this layering approach because it ensures that each slice has all the flavors of the cheese, arugula and that tasty pom salsa.
+I like this layering approach because it ensures that each slice has the full flavor combination of ricotta, arugula and the oh-so-tasty pomegranate salsa.

 FLATBREAD WITH RICOTTA AND POMEGRANATE SALSA